 Come mid-morning, having played the penny slots and sampled the local ice cream at The Bean and Cone, stroll back towards the city centre via The Claddagh, where you’ll often catch a glance of the symbolic (typically red) sails of a Galway Hooker floating off the coast, or pass a game of Gaelic football at the Father Griffins GAA club in South Park.
 Check out the Famine Ship Memorial as you pass, or stroll some of the narrow walkway to Mutton Island for a clearer view of the coastline.

-There should still be time for a swift walk over towards Galway Cathedral to check out the soaring 60s architecture and John F Kennedy mural, passing by Nora Barnacle’s House (the former home of Oscar Wilde’s wife and muse, maintained as it was during her life) to take a look at another bend in the Corrib.
+There should still be time for a swift walk over towards Galway Cathedral to check out the soaring ’60s architecture and John F Kennedy mural, passing by Nora Barnacle’s House (the former home of James Joyce’s wife and muse, maintained as it was during her life) to take a look at another bend in the Corrib.

 If you can get a seat at Kai, the organic, local-leaning spot is Galway’s finest, taking seasonal local cuisine and adapting its menu on an almost daily basis to account for whatever’s fresh.
 You won’t lack for great options, though, with Monroe’s simply ‘pizza in pub’ a great easy option for the tired traveller.
 Ard Bia at Nimmos is another varied and always top-class option in an arty location, while Hotel Meyrick’s purpose-built bar is a good bet for those oysters.